 In the Document Inbox Tabular View, you can select documents using the checkbox on the left or by clicking anywhere in the row.

 When you classify a document, you become the Owner on that document.
 If another user classifies the document, that user becomes the Owner.
 When a document is classified, Vault removes users from the sharing settings and adds default users based on the document type and lifecycle.
-This means that the document’s initial creator may lose access to the document, depending on your Vault’s configuration.
+This means the document’s initial creator may lose access to the document, depending on your Vault’s configuration.

-Note that Vault ignores permission set and license type restrictions for unclassified documents, but does enforce document role security settings.
+Note: Vault ignores permission set and license type restrictions for unclassified documents, but does enforce document role security settings.
 For example, Teresa’s permission set doesn’t include Document > Download Document.
 However, she’s in the Viewer role for an unclassified document.
 The Viewer role includes the document role permission Download Source.
 Despite her permission set, she would be able to download the source file on her unclassified document.

 If you have permission to create at least one document type, you are automatically able to upload unclassified documents.